Reactive-Network/reactive-bounties/README.md

 The following will increase the score of the application:

-- A detailed explanation of the problem RSCs solve in that use case and why it is more difficult or even impossible to achieve without them.
+- A detailed explanation of the problem Reactive Smart Contracts solve in that use case and why it is more difficult or even impossible to achieve without them.
 - Clear and concise documentation (what it does exactly and how to run it).
 - Additional meaningful functionality (by the jury’s opinion).
 A workflow description with transaction hashes for the additional functionality is required.